Selecting the appropriate chart type is crucial for crafting a clear data visualization.

 Use correlation visualizations when you want to show the relationship between two or more variables.

-Use when geospatial patterns in your data are more important than anything else.
+But, having geographical data does not mean a map is the best option.
+It should only be used when geospatial patterns in your data are more important than anything else.

 For example, if you want to highlight where you have customers, users or readers, either globally or in region, go for a proportional symbol map if you are displaying total figures.
 For variation in election results, a choropleth map or equalised cartogram are your best options.